Pet Compass

 Cheapest dogs to own in the UK — real monthly costs for 2026

 The cheapest dog is not always the smallest dog.
 Grooming, insurance, health risk and first-month setup can completely change the number.
+This guide is for people who want the honest monthly shape before they commit.

 BreedMonthly lowMonthly highFirst-year estimateHealth cost risk